 Antioxidant vitamins (A, C, E)

-less specific than that of superoxide dismutase, they may help mitigate damage secondary to chronic inflammation.
-Care should
+potent and less specific than that of superoxide dismutase, they may help mitigate damage secondary to chronic

+joints.
 Chiropractic adjustments can also help your pet compensate for achy joints by assisting the body in correcting

 THE BOTTOM LINE